| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 roughest vacuum (highest pressure) chamber to, say, just before

+the Holweck drag-pump inlet, or even to the forevacuum line.
 By carefully selecting how far along the turbopump stack you provide

 the inlet for each chamber and adjusting the gas load let into each